dustinpfister/blog_posts/_posts/threejs-materials.md

 ## Materials in threejs and what to know first

 This is not my [getting started post on threejs](/2018/04/04/threejs-getting-started/), if you are new to threejs you might choose to start with a post in which the basics of the library are covered.
 I assume you have basic knowledge of how to make a threejs project, and now only seek to have a deeper understanding of materials to work with when it comes to creating mesh objects.
-Also even if you have some experience with threejs there is a whole lot of other topics that branch off from the use of materials of course.
-So in this section I will be writing about a few things that you might want to read up more on regardless of experience.
+Also even if you have some experience with threejs there is a whole lot of other topics that branch off from the use of materials of course, much of which I will at least touch base on in this post.
+Still in this section I will be writing about a few things that you might want to read up more on regardless of experience, before reading this post in part or full.

 ### The color class, and the color and emissive options of materials

 The [Color class](/2021/05/03/threejs-color) can prove to be useful for creating color values for the various material options that expect a color for the value.
 Also it is a helpful tool for working with color in general.
 For example it can be used in the process of creating a color from some expressions that compute values for each color channel and then the get style method can be used to get a string values that can be used to set the fill or stroke style when drawing to a canvas element

 Speaking of color many materials have a way to set a color option for the material, but how this works will change a little from one material to another.
 For example the basic material will not do anything with light, so when a solid color is set for the basic material that will just be the solid color for all the faces of the geometry used in the mesh.
-So then one might assume that will be the case in all other materials, but that is not true.
+This might lead one to assume that will be the case in all other materials, but that is not true.
 The color property in the standard material is more or less the same thing, but it works in conjunction with what is going on when it comes to light in a scene.
 So if I set a solid color for an instance of a standard material, but do not add light to a scene, then I will not see anything.
 So when it comes to the standard material there is another property that comes into play called the emissive property.
 It is this emissive property that I use to set a color that will always show up not matter what when it comes to what might be going on with light.

 ### Lots of overlap with Materials and Geometry

 There is a lot of overlap between materials and geometry of course so you might want to read more on the [subject of geometry in general](/2021/04/22/threejs-buffer-geometry/) then.
-For example certain features of materials will not work at all of corresponding attributes of the geometry are not there such as the Vertex Colors options of the material begin set to true not working because there is no color attribute in the geometry.
-Speaking of buffer geometry attributes it might not be such a bad idea to look into what the position, normal, and [uv](/2021/06/09/threejs-buffer-geometry-attributes-uv/) attributes of a geometry are if you have not done so at this time.
+For example certain features of materials will not work at all if corresponding attributes of the geometry are not there such as the Vertex Colors options of the base material class which will not work if there is no color attribute in the geometry.

+Speaking of buffer geometry attributes it might not be such a bad idea to look into what the [position](/2021/06/07/threejs-buffer-geometry-attributes-position/), [normal](/2021/06/08/threejs-buffer-geometry-attributes-normals), and [uv](/2021/06/09/threejs-buffer-geometry-attributes-uv/) attributes of a geometry are if you have not done so at this time.

 ### Source is also on Github

 The source for these examples is [also on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-materials) in my test threejs repo.
+In the specific folder for this post I also have additional notes when it comes to future edits, as well as links to additional resources and so forth.

-This is also where I place all the source code that I work out for my many [other blog posts on various threejs topics](/categories/three-js/).
+This test threejs repo is also where I place all the source code that I work out for my many [other blog posts on various threejs topics](/categories/three-js/) as well.

 ### Version number matters with three.js

 Threejs is a project in which the version number matters a whole lot as older posts on threejs often contain examples that will break on newer revisions and vise versa.
 When I first started writing this post I was using [three.js 0.91.0 (r91)](https://github.com/mrdoob/three.js/tree/r91).
 However the last time I came around to edit this post I updated all of the demos to what I have layed down for my [r146 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).
 This means that for the demos in this post I am still using plain javaScript script tags over that of modules type script tags.

-However this will be the last revision in which I will be doing that.
+However r146 will be the last revision in which I will be using plain text/javaScript mime type script tags as future code style rules will observe the use of module type script tags.
 There are a whole lot of code breaking changes up ahead that I will not be getting into detail about here.
 However I will say that it is as always very important to know what revision you are using, and also what revision an author of content might have used when writing a post such as this.

 ## 1 - Basic getting started type exmaples of matreials